Configure sign-in enforcement

 - Right-click Registry > New > Registry Item.

-- Configure the registry item:- Action: Update
+- Configure the registry item:

-- Path: HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Docker\Docker Desktop
+- Path:

-- Value name: allowedOrgs
+HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Docker\Docker Desktop - Value name:

-- Value data: Your organization names
+allowedOrgs - Value data: Your organization names

 - Link the GPO to the target Organizational Unit.

-- Test on a small group using gpupdate/force.
+- Test on a small group using

-- Deploy organization-wide after verification.
+gpupdate/force. - Deploy organization-wide after verification.

-macOS: Configuration profiles method (recommended)
+Mac: Configuration profiles method (recommended)

 The payload is a dictionary of key-values.
 Docker Desktop supports the following keys:

-- Create a file named docker.mobileconfigwith this content:<?xml version="1.0" encoding="UTF-8"?> <!DOCTYPE plist PUBLIC "-//Apple//DTD PLIST 1.0//EN" "http://www.apple.com/DTDs/PropertyList-1.0.dtd"> <plist version="1.0"> <dict> <key>PayloadContent</key> <array> <dict> <key>PayloadType</key> <string>com.docker.config</string> <key>PayloadVersion</key> <integer>1</integer> <key>PayloadIdentifier</key> <string>com.docker.config</string> <key>PayloadUUID</key> <string>eed295b0-a650-40b0-9dda-90efb12be3c7</string> <key>PayloadDisplayName</key> <string>Docker Desktop Configuration</string> <key>PayloadDescription</key> <string>Configuration profile to manage Docker Desktop settings.</string> <key>PayloadOrganization</key> <string>Your Company Name</string> <key>allowedOrgs</key> <string>first_org;second_org</string> <key>overrideProxyHTTP</key> <string>http://company.proxy:port</string> <key>overrideProxyHTTPS</key> <string>https://company.proxy:port</string> </dict> </array> <key>PayloadType</key> <string>Configuration</string> <key>PayloadVersion</key> <integer>1</integer> <key>PayloadIdentifier</key> <string>com.yourcompany.docker.config</string> <key>PayloadUUID</key> <string>0deedb64-7dc9-46e5-b6bf-69d64a9561ce</string> <key>PayloadDisplayName</key> <string>Docker Desktop Config Profile</string> <key>PayloadDescription</key> <string>Config profile to enforce Docker Desktop settings for allowed organizations.</string> <key>PayloadOrganization</key> <string>Your Company Name</string> </dict> </plist>
+docker.mobileconfigand include the following content:<?xml version="1.0" encoding="UTF-8"?> <!DOCTYPE plist PUBLIC "-//Apple//DTD PLIST 1.0//EN" "http://www.apple.com/DTDs/PropertyList-1.0.dtd"> <plist version="1.0"> <dict> <key>PayloadContent</key> <array> <dict> <key>PayloadType</key> <string>com.docker.config</string> <key>PayloadVersion</key> <integer>1</integer> <key>PayloadIdentifier</key> <string>com.docker.config</string> <key>PayloadUUID</key> <string>eed295b0-a650-40b0-9dda-90efb12be3c7</string> <key>PayloadDisplayName</key> <string>Docker Desktop Configuration</string> <key>PayloadDescription</key> <string>Configuration profile to manage Docker Desktop settings.</string> <key>PayloadOrganization</key> <string>Your Company Name</string> <key>allowedOrgs</key> <string>first_org;second_org</string> <key>overrideProxyHTTP</key> <string>http://company.proxy:port</string> <key>overrideProxyHTTPS</key> <string>https://company.proxy:port</string> </dict> </array> <key>PayloadType</key> <string>Configuration</string> <key>PayloadVersion</key> <integer>1</integer> <key>PayloadIdentifier</key> <string>com.yourcompany.docker.config</string> <key>PayloadUUID</key> <string>0deedb64-7dc9-46e5-b6bf-69d64a9561ce</string> <key>PayloadDisplayName</key> <string>Docker Desktop Config Profile</string> <key>PayloadDescription</key> <string>Config profile to enforce Docker Desktop settings for allowed organizations.</string> <key>PayloadOrganization</key> <string>Your Company Name</string> </dict> </plist> - Replace placeholders:

-- Replace placeholders:- Change com.yourcompany.docker.configto your company identifier
+com.yourcompany.docker.configto your company identifier - Replace

-- Replace Your Company Namewith your organization name
+Your Company Namewith your organization name - Replace

-- Replace company.proxy:portwith http/https proxy server host(or IP address) and port
+company.proxy:portwith http/https proxy server host(or IP address) and port

 - Change